Individual Therapy

 Choose Your Rate Framework for Individual Work

-$145 in acknowledgment of the fact that stable income might not fully reflect the weight of financial responsibilities
+$145 in recognition that whatever income you bring in may not fully reflect the weight of financial responsibilities or obligations

 • Sustainable